on orders of $85 or more

 - Elis Lawler, who landed in Nova Scotia in 1750

-- Michl Lawler, who arrived in Nova Scotia in 1750
+- Michael Lawler, who arrived in Nova Scotia in 1750

 - James Lawler, who landed in Nova Scotia in 1820

-- Sarah Lawler, aged 24, arrived in Saint John, NB aboard the ship "Billow" in 1833
+- Sarah Lawler, aged 24, arrived in Saint John, New Brunswick aboard the ship "Billow" in 1833

-- Catherine Lawler, aged 30, arrived in Saint John, NB in 1834 aboard the brig "Breeze" from Dublin
+- Catherine Lawler, aged 19, a servant, arrived in South Australia in 1855 aboard the ship "Sea Park"

 - John Arthur Lawler (b.
 1912), American aeronautical engineer